EZ-Mark® Marking Crayons

-- A metal pin (hidden under the label) comes with each crayon.
+- Metal cotter pin (hidden under the label) comes with each crayon

-- Can be used with our Deluxe Marking Harness, Nylon Breeding Harness or Cross Your Heart Leather Breeding Harness.
+- Compatible with Premier’s Deluxe Marking Harness, Nylon Breeding Harness or Cross Your Heart Leather Breeding Harness.
+(Harnesses sold separately.)

 How to Use